engineyard/ey-cloud-recipes/cookbooks/mongodb/README.md

 Caveats
 --------

 Replica sets should normally be in a size of 3 or greater.
 However, if you prefer to only have 2 nodes, this recipe will configure the solo|db_master instance as an Arbiter to ensure that if there is a failover that the vote can pass.
-There is and will be 0 support for 32-bit in this recipe.
+This recipe does not and will not support 32-bit instances.
+Please ensure you use 64-bit instances (Any type of Large, not Small or Medium) when you create the Utility slices.

 Legend